starlitriver/starlitriver.github.io/content/biochemistry/apoptosis.md

 ---
 aliases:
 links:
-tags:
+tags: []
-  - biology
 title:
 ---

-Apoptosis is the controlled cell death of eukaryotic cells.
+Apoptosis is the controlled cell death of eukaryotes, as part of the [[eukaryotic cell cycle]]

 Apoptosis can occur due to: